You call forth spirits of the dead, which flit around you for the spell’s duration. The spirits are intangible and invulnerable.

 This also works with spells like Scorching Ray, but not with something like Magic Missile that doesn’t involve an attack roll.

-3. Prevent hit point regeneration.
+5. Prevent hit point regeneration.
 If you don’t have a good source of the correct damage type to prevent a creature’s hit point regeneration (vampires, trolls, revenants, etc.), Spirit Shroud is a good option for persistently denying this power.

-4. Take advantage of damage type vulnerabilities.
+6. Take advantage of damage type vulnerabilities.
 Spirit Shroud’s other strength is the option to choose between radiant, necrotic, or cold damage.
 Sometimes, the radiant damage is actually enough to stop hit point regeneration on its own (vampires, revenants, etc.)

 Plus, radiant damage is great for stopping a zombie’s Undead Fortitude trait, making Spirit Shroud the star of the show for last-hitting brain-eaters.

-Is Spirit Shroud 5e a Good Spell?
+Is Spirit Shroud Good in DnD 5e?

 Spirit Shroud is an okay spell that performs well on Paladins, some martial/caster hybrid characters, and with hyper-optimized Eldritch Blast builds.
 But on the last point, Hex is usually a fine option to use instead, as it offers greater range (which in turn allows greater flexibility of movement in combat) at the expense of slightly lower damage.